yorrickslr/Kinect-Skeleton-Server/README.md

 Run `cmake -G "Visual Studio 14 2015 Win64"` to create the Visual Studio project.

-Run `msbuild -p:Configuration=Release` to build the program or open the solution file.
+Run `msbuild ZMQSkeletonServer.sln /p:Configuration=Release` to build the program or open the solution file.

 In order ro run the application, please copy `libzmq.dll` to the `Release` directory